Lovely Day (horse): 2015: five-year-old season

-After a summer break, Lovely Day returned to action in the Grade II Kyoto Daishoten on 12 October.
+After a summer break, Lovely Day returned to action in the Grade II Kyōto Daishōten on 12 October.
 He was again partnered by Kawada and started 2.1/1 favourite against nine opponents.
 Lachesis, One And Only and Curren Mirotic were again in opposition, but his most serious rival in the betting was Sounds of Earth who had finished runner-up to Toho Jackal in the Kikuka Sho.
 Lovely Day recorded his third consecutive victory as he won by one and a quarter lengths from Sounds of Earth, with Curren Mirotic half a lengths away in third.
 On 1 November Lovely Day, ridden by Suguru Hamanaka started 2.4/1 favourite for the autumn edition of the Tenno Sho over 2000 metres at Tokyo Racecourse.
 Old rivals in the field were Shonan Pandora, Last Impact, One And Only and Curren Mirotic whilst the other contenders included A Shin Hikari (Mainichi Okan), Decipher (Sapporo Kinen), Isla Bonita (2014 Japanese champion three-year-old colt), Spielberg (winner of the race in 2014) and the three-year-olds Ambitious and Satono Crown (third to Duramente in the Tokyo Yushun).
 Lovely Day raced in fourth before moving forward on the final turn and taking the lead in the straight.
 He defeated the fast-finishing outsider Staphanos by half a length, with Isla Bonita taking third ahead of Shonan Pandora and Ambitious.
 His trainer Ikee commented "We still have future races to think about so he wasn't completely tuned up, but for a second autumn start, he was in good form.
 The horse has developed beautifully and has entered his prime.
 We have the Japan Cup in mind as his next start.
 We'll carefully prepare him race by race".

 For his last two races of the season, Lovely Day was stepped up in distance to contest the Japan Cup over 2400 metres and the Arima Kinen over 2500 metres.
 In the Japan Cup at Tokyo Racecourse on 29 November he started favourite in an eighteen-runner field which included challengers from France, Britain and Germany.
 In a closely contested finish he was beaten into third place by Shonan Pandora and Last Impact.
 In the Arima Kinen on 27 December he started second choice in the betting behind Gold Ship.
 In another close finish he came home in fifth place behind Gold Actor, Sounds of Earth, Kitasan Black and Marialite, beaten less than two lengths by the winner.